vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/vAtysa-varadaH/prapanna-pArijAtaH/sarva-prastutiH/02_svarUpapaddhatiH.md

 <details><summary>English</summary>

 3. By the word saranagati, prapatti is specified.
-There- fore seek with bhakti (love and devotion) this Prapatti which is characterised as saranagati.
+Therefore seek with bhakti (love and devotion) this Prapatti which is characterised as saranagati.
 </details>